BeauMercier/drasticClientPortal/src/lib/api/API_ARCHITECTURE.md

 import { createServiceRoleClient } from '@/lib/api/server';

 // Create admin client
-const adminClient = createServiceRoleClient();
+const adminSupabase = createServiceRoleClient(); // Renamed for clarity

 // Perform admin operation
-const { data, error } = await adminClient.from('table').select('*');
+const { data, error } = await adminSupabase.from('table').select('*');
 ```

 ## Best Practices

-1. Always use the most specific import for your needs
+1. Always use the most specific import for your needs (client vs. server clients).
-2. Prefer client-side functions in client components when possible
+2. Prefer client-side API helper functions (`client-api.ts`) in client components when possible for RLS-enforced data fetching.
-3. Create API routes for operations that require server-only functionality
+3. Create API routes for operations that require server-only functionality, elevated privileges (service role), or to encapsulate complex business logic.
-4. Use proper error handling in both client and server code
+4. Use proper error handling in both client and server code.
-5. Document any new API modules or functions you create
+5. Document any new API modules or significant functions you create.